-“These fiber compositions are a meditation on nature; the feel of the sun or the smell of an approaching storm, the sounds of bugs singing in high grass or waves lapping the shore under a full moon.
-My process requires me to consider the mood and ambiance of each landscape, drawing from my own sense memory as I lay down the foundations of color and shadow.
-Eventually I build up to the final details where the smallest highlight can snap my vision into focus.
-After such a laboriously abstract process I am surprised every time as I stand back and feel myself in that space at last.
-I work from many photographs, but beyond an image a feeling is captured to be translated into the final work.” – Jaana Mattson
+“These compositions are meditations on nature; the feel of the sun or the smell of an approaching storm, the sounds of insects singing in tall grass or waves lapping the shore.
+I consider the mood of each landscape, drawing from my own sense memory.
+After laying down colors as foundation for the composition, I build up to the final details where a small highlight often snaps my vision into focus.
+After the intensively abstract process, I am surprised every time when I stand back and feel myself in the space created.
+I work from my many photographs, but always seek to add my remembered feelings to the final work.” – Jaana Mattson

 ABOUT THE ARTIST:

 Jaana Mattson lives, works and teaches from her home studio in Uptown, Minneapolis, MN.
 In 1999 she completed her MFA with a focus in fibers at UW-Seattle.
 For over 10 years she then designed and produced art jewelry before returning to her mixed-media sculptural roots to explore craft in new and sculptural dimensions through welding, stained glass, encaustic medium and fibers combined with found objects.
-Her current body of work comprised of wood and fiber emerged from this study of diverse media and new perspectives on craft tradition
+Her current body of wood and fiber work emerged from this study of diverse media and new perspectives on craft tradition.

 Jaana can be reached at Jaana@JaanaMattson.com or 612-723-2114